RitonavirBrand Name: Norvir Other Names: RTV Drug Class: Protease Inhibitors

 The following Grade 3-4 laboratory abnormalities occurred in greater than 3% of pediatric patients who received treatment with NORVIR either alone or in combination with reverse transcriptase inhibitors: neutropenia (9%), hyperamylasemia (7%), thrombocytopenia (5%), anemia (4%), and elevated AST (3%).

-The following adverse events have been reported during post-marketing use of NORVIR.
+The following adverse events (not previously mentioned in the labeling) have been reported during post-marketing use of NORVIR.
 Because these reactions are reported voluntarily from a population of unknown size, it is not possible to reliably estimate their frequency or establish a causal relationship to NORVIR exposure.

 Dehydration, usually associated with gastrointestinal symptoms, and sometimes resulting in hypotension, syncope, or renal insufficiency has been reported.
 Syncope, orthostatic hypotension, and renal insufficiency have also been reported without known dehydration.